moleculerjs/moleculer/README.md

 We have many official modules for Moleculer.
 [Check our list!](https://moleculer.services/modules.html)

 # Supporting
 Moleculer is an open source project.
 It is free to use for your personal or commercial projects.
-However, developing it takes up all my free time to make it better and better on a daily basis.
+However, developing it takes up all our free time to make it better and better on a daily basis.
 If you like Moleculer framework, **[please support it](https://moleculer.services/support.html)**.

 Thank you very much!